lhossackucalgary/ENGO-500-2018/proposal-template.md

 ## Feasibility and Risk

--Technical Risk "Exposure to loss arising from activities such as design and engineering, manufacturing, technological processes and test procedures."
-Technical Risks:
-1. A User Interface (UI) that is not intuitive and is difficult to use.
-2. A malfunctioning and/or unreliable AR assistance system due to the AR tech being very new and still in a developmental stage.
-3. A innefficient or ineffective routing system.
-4. The innability to integrate the different technical portions of our system into one fluid application.
-5.

--Safety Risk
-1. Lack of information security on servers.
-2. Finished application that hinders worker safety.

--Deadlines
-1. The project is not finished before major deadlines such as the Capstone Fair.

--Losing people/knowledge
-1. Member(s) of our capstone group withdraws from the course.
-2. The supervisor of our capstone withdraws from the project.

-Risk mitigation
--prototyping
--evaluate scope frequency
--insurance

-commitment risks, organization risks, contracting risks, technical risks, financial risks, human resources risks (such as the availability of qualified personnel or experienced personnel), project dependencies and/or policy issues related to data access (i.e. licensing, intellectual property, copyright, security, privacy etc).

 > Identify and evaluate potential challenges or risks in completing and/or sustaining the project.
 Please fill out the table and add any other applicable risks.
 Examples of risks include: commitment risks, organization risks, contracting risks, technical risks, financial risks, human resources risks (such as the availability of qualified personnel or experienced personnel), project dependencies and/or policy issues related to data access (i.e. licensing, intellectual property, copyright, security, privacy etc).

 No. | Risk Description | Severity (H/M/L) | Probability (H/M/L) | Mitigation strategies for dealing with each risk